m0nologuer/Asteroid-Unity/SceneGuide.md

 The named options selected by the randomizer are stored, and can be used for scripting behavior.

+For *independent* events, it's best to start a new randomizer tree.
+For *conditional* events, they should be stacked together in the same tree.

 #### Asteroid Randomizer

 Randomizers can come in useful for creating variations on the scene that you have.